CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 ![](../assets/ds/doi_3.2a.png){ width="600" }

 After verifying you have read the instructions (i.e., this guide),
-    click \"I need a DOI\".
+    click "Request DOI".
 You will receive a verification email that your request has been received, and a notification will be listed in the Notifications list in the DE.

-!!! note

-	At this point, your folder will move to a new location under Community Data/commons_repo/staging.
+!!! note "At this point, your folder will move to a new location under `Community Data/commons_repo/staging`."

 #### 3.3.
 Validations